 The 10-day LCR utilized only the available cash balance ten days prior to the payment date.
 In a crisis environment, CalPERS would not have access to Level III assets.
-The calculation assumed a five business day market lockdown as experienced on September 11th, 2001.
+The calculation assumed a five business day market lock down as experienced on September 11th, 2001.

 Level I: The LRF had sufficient cash to cover obligations ten days prior to the payment date.
 Level I assets would have been adequate had a crisis event occurred.
+Fluctuations in the LCRs were due to timing of the benefit payments.